We’ll send a Pension Savings Statement (PSS) to you if you meet one or more of the following criteria at 5 April 2023:

-Contributions to the Civil Service Additional Voluntary Contribution Scheme (CSAVC) and benefits in the partnership pension scheme are not included in your Pension Savings Statement.
-You will need to ask Legal and General for these schemes.
-In order to calculate whether you have a tax charge to pay, your total Pension Input Amount will be required.
+Contributions to the Civil Service Additional Voluntary Contribution Scheme (CSAVC) and benefits in the partnership pension scheme aren't included in your Pension Savings Statement.
+You'll need to request a statement from Legal and General for these schemes.
+In order to calculate whether you've a tax charge to pay, your total Pension Input Amount will be required.

-The pension figures used to calculate your PIA as shown on your PSS are your pensionable earnings (salary including pensionable allowances and bonuses) for the PSS period (6 April 2021 to 5 April 2022) and can be different to those in your Annual Benefit Statement.
+The pension figures used to calculate your PIA as shown on your PSS are your pensionable earnings (salary including pensionable allowances and bonuses) for the PSS period (6 April 2022 to 5 April 2023) and can be different to those in your Annual Benefit Statement.

 We have a legal requirement to send you a PSS if the growth in your Civil Service pension benefits is greater than the standard annual allowance.

 Our Tax Awareness training course will explain what you need to do and by when to comply with the pension tax rules.
-It will also help you to understand your tax position and the impact it could have on your pension benefits.
+It'll also help you to understand your tax position and the impact it could have on your pension benefits.

 Your employer may pay for your place on this course, or you can choose to pay for it yourself.
 For more information about this, contact firstname.lastname@example.org.

-PIA is the value of the growth of benefits over the Pension Input Period (6 April 2021 to 5 April 2022)
+PIA is the value of the growth of benefits over the Pension Input Period (6 April 2022 to 5 April 2023)

 Your PIA can change from year to year depending on the percentage rise in your pensionable earnings, the inflation applied to the opening value of your PIA calculation, the length of your reckonable service and your membership type.

 If the inflation applied to the opening balance of your pension at 5 April 2022 is higher than the growth in your pension benefits during the Pension Input Period, your PIA is zero.

 Contact us to request your Pension Input Amounts

 Claiming other benefits may trigger the MPAA.
 This will depend upon whether your money purchase PIA exceeds the MPAA in the tax year concerned.
 We only administer the Civil Service defined benefit schemes and so cannot assist you with this.
 Visit the MPAA rules page on the gov.uk website for more information.